PQClean/PQClean/README.md

 ## Clean C implementations currently in PQClean

-Currently, the continuous-integration and testing environment of PQClean is still work in progress and as a consequence PQClean does not yet have any implementations.
+Currently, the continuous-integration and testing environment of PQClean is still work in progress and as a consequence PQClean does not yet have many implementations.

 <!--
  Currently, PQClean includes clean C implementations of the following KEMs: